 How to Program NFC Tags with iPhone

-There are many apps available that allow to read, write and erase NFC Tags.
+There are many apps available that allow reading, writing, and erasing NFC Tags.
 But, we are going to use the NFC Tools application.
 You can also use any other app you like.
-Though, the NFC Tool app is available for Android as well.
+However, the NFC Tool app is available for Android as well.

-First, Install NFC Tools App from App Store.
+First, Install the NFC Tools App from the App Store.

-With the Read Option you can get information about your NFC Tag.
-Like your NFC Tag type, memory, and information that are written into it.
+With the Read Option, you can get information about your NFC Tag.
+Like your NFC Tag type, memory, and information that is written into it.

-To program NFC Tag, tap on Write > Add a record.
+To program the NFC Tag, tap on Write > Add a record.

 Add a record window will appear.
 From here you can select any information that you want to write on your NFC Tag.
-You can write Phone numbers, social networks links, mail records, Text, URLs, Location, addresses, WiFi network details even Bitcoin Addresses.
+You can write Phone numbers, social network links, mail records, Text, URLs, Locations, addresses, WiFi network details even Bitcoin Addresses.

 Here I am adding the website address.
 Tap on custom URL/URI.

-Enter website address and after that tap on ok.
+Enter the website address and after that tap on OK.

 Now, tap on Write.

-You can now close NFC Tools App and test NFC Tag.
+You can now close the NFC Tools App and test the NFC Tag.

 Tap on Other > Erase tag.

 Ready to scan screen will appear.
-Take your iPhone to near NFC tag and information will get erased.
-That’s it, that’s how you can program NFC Tags with iPhone.
+Take your iPhone near the NFC tag and information will get erased.
+That’s it, that’s how you can program NFC Tags with an iPhone.